appbaseio/reactive-manual/docs/v1.0.0/components/TextField.md

     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.
 - **onValueChange** `Function`
     is a callback function which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
 This prop is handy in cases where you want to generate a side-effect on value selection.
 For example: You want to show a pop-up modal with the valid discount coupon code when a user searches for something in the TextField.
+- **onQueryChange** `Function`
+    is a callback function which accepts component's **prevQuery** and **nextQuery** as parameters.
+It is called everytime the component's query changes.
+This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.

 ## Examples